Amberd: Bath house

-Chronology of the Amberd Excavations

 1936 - Excavations are begun with the participation of experts from the Hermitage Museum and the Academy of Sciences of Soviet Armenia, whose director is Joseph Orbeli.
 During the excavations around the castle, the baths, the secret passage and the chapel, discovery is made of the rooms connected to the baths, the main entrance with a staircase leading to the castle, a water cistern located between the walls, as well as the outer walls of the citadel.

 1963 - This second survey is sponsored by the Archaeological and Ethnographic Institute of Soviet Armenia under the direction of N.M.
 Tokarski.
 The upper part of the fortress, and the foundations of homes, workshops and service rooms are found.
 Furthermore, sections of the wall dating back to the Bagratuni and to the successive period of Zakarian are uncovered along the outside of the fortified wall.
 Tokarski suggested that some parts of the fortress and its walls were built by the Kamsarakan family in the 7th century.

 1964 - The excavations Archaeological and Ethnographic Institute of Soviet Armenia continue under S.V.
 Harutiunian on the south side where it is hoped to find walls from the Urartian period.

 1965 - The excavations start again and last until 1968.
 The northern part of the church, the foundation of buildings from the Bagratuni period, and a plastered building located 100 meters to the north of the church, are brought to light.

 1966 - The cleaning of the grounds around the church is completed.

 1968 - The oldest entrance to the fortress is discovered north of the church.
 South of it are found sections of the fortress wall with its connected buildings.
 Numerous archaeological relics are unearthed.